0xDelvine/Chain-check-web3clubs-sessions/session-1-intro-to-auditing.md

 3. **Reproduce Exploits**

    * Fork hacks from [rekt.news](https://rekt.news), write Foundry tests to reproduce them.
-     - :fire:[DefiHackLabs](https://github.com/SunWeb3Sec/DeFiHackLabs/tree/main) has reproduced most of past DeFi hack incidents using Foundry.
+     - [DefiHackLabs](https://github.com/SunWeb3Sec/DeFiHackLabs/tree/main) has reproduced most of past DeFi hack incidents using Foundry.
 This helps you study scripts used then use them to try and recreate the hacks/exploits.
-   * ✏️Shadow Auditing -  it's a technique where security researchers REDO a past completed contest, which already has its final report out.
+   * Shadow Auditing -  it's a technique where security researchers REDO a past completed contest, which already has its final report out.
       - The 2 main benefits of Shadow Auditing are:-
-        * 📌You're simulating  a real contest
+        * You're simulating  a real contest
-        * 📌After completing the audit, you can IMMEDIATELY read the report.
+        * After completing the audit, you can IMMEDIATELY read the report.
       - Perfoming a shadow audit dramatically increase your learning rate & progress and allows you to answer the following questions:
-         - 📌 what bugs you missed?
+         -  what bugs you missed?
-         - 📌 why you missed them?
+         -  why you missed them?
-         - 📌 what bugs you found and if they were described well?
+         -  what bugs you found and if they were described well?
-         - 📌 investigate the attack path of each finding?
+         -  investigate the attack path of each finding?

 4. **Tool Mastery**